Pleexus/photogalary/README.md

 # photogallery

 # Description
-A photo gallery template made using HTML , CSS and Java
+A photo gallery template made using HTML , CSS and Java while working as an intern in SPADE EMS

 # Author